Lintel Block Sizing Calculator

 How It Works

 The Lintel Block Sizing Calculator determines the correct lintel block or steel angle needed to safely support the weight above openings in masonry walls, such as doors, windows, and garage entries.
-Proper lintel sizing is critical because undersized lintels can crack, sag, or fail, compromising structural integrity and allowing water infiltration.
-This calculator accounts for opening width, wall height above the opening, and wall construction type to recommend an appropriate lintel size.
+The bearing load on a lintel is calculated from the wall height above the opening multiplied by the wall density per square foot (55 psf for 8-inch CMU, 38 psf for brick veneer, 80 psf for 12-inch CMU), and wider openings concentrate more weight on the lintel supports.
+Proper lintel sizing is critical because undersized lintels can crack, sag, or fail over time, compromising structural integrity, allowing water infiltration, and potentially causing wall collapse above the opening.
+This calculator accounts for opening width, wall height above the opening, and wall construction type to recommend an appropriate lintel size, and reminds you to provide adequate bearing length of 8-12 inches on each side of the opening.

 The Formula